benedictpaten/assemblaScripts/README.md

 ##Running Tests
 Download the data set [here](http://hgwdev.cse.ucsc.edu/~benedict/code/Assemblathon_1_files/data.zip), expand it and place the data/ directory in the same directory as this README.
 Then type

-    make test
+    make testLittle

 and off you go.
+There are larger and longer running tests inside of the Makefile if you'd like to justify spending a couple hours doing something else.